andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis

 This repository's goal is to showcase how to use Kubernetes, Docker, Kafka and PySpark to analyse the sentiment of tweets in real-time using machine learning.
-The Spark app uses a logistic regression model to predict the polarity of tweets that are streamed via Kafka.
+The Spark app uses a logistic regression model to predict the polarity of tweets that are streamed via Kafka and the results of the Spark jobs can be viewed via the Express.js app.

 ## Contributors
 - Andre-Anan Gilbert (3465546)